 In the era of social media, audience interest and content quality can be measured by the number of social interactions such as Like, Share, Retweet.
-Such data are collected using various monitoring services (YouScan, Topsy, Wobot, etc.) or platforms’ own resources (e.g. Easy Social Shares plugin for WordPress).
+Such data are collected using various monitoring services (YouScan, Topsy, Wobot, etc.) or platforms’ resources (e.g., Easy Social Shares plugin for WordPress).

-It should be noted that despite sufficient adequacy of indicators of social metrics, we do not recommend count on them as macro conversions.
-However in terms of content marketing they are awesome opportunity to contribute to your micro conversions strategy.
+Note, that despite sufficient adequacy of indicators of social metrics, we do not recommend count on them as macro conversions.
+However, in terms of content marketing, they are an excellent opportunity to contribute to your micro conversions strategy.
 The wish to share the information is not always related to content piece quality.
-Number of studies indicated that many people share information to support their own perceived identity (both private and professional).
+Some studies indicated that many people share information to support their own perceived identity (both private and professional).

 I’d also include here metrics such as ‘views \ read ratio’ popularised by Medium.